-The allocation of asset costs is used to allocate expenditure relating to network assets.
-It is assumed that these costs occur in proportion to the total RAB 3 value of assets in each component of the network.
+The allocation of expenditure relating to network assets is assumed to occur in proportion to the total RAB value of assets in each component of the network.
 For example, low voltage assets comprise 22% of the network asset base, so it is assumed that maintenance costs on low voltage assets will be 22% of the total maintenance costs.
 Counties Power's intention is to allocate asset-related costs based on the extent to which a consumer group uses those assets.
-This is largely related to usage (maximum demand) and the specific allocators are shown in Table 3 -.
+This is largely related to usage (maximum demand) and the specific allocators are shown in table 3.